Revocation (of will):

 Historically at common law, marriage followed by birth of issue revoked a man’s will.
 Marriage alone, irrespective of birth of issue, revoked a woman’s will.
 However, the Wills Act of 1837 established a more uniform rule: marriage revoked the prior will of either the man or woman, with certain narrow exceptions.

 Very few states follow the common law today.
 Yet, there is little uniformity among the states as to how marriage impacts the will.
-Some states have adopted a rule that marriage has no affect; others have pretermitted spouse statutes (discussed earlier in this chapter).
+Some states have adopted a rule that marriage has no effect; others have pretermitted spouse statutes (discussed earlier in this chapter).

 EXAMPLE: Seth and Zoe have reciprocal wills under which, after making modest bequests to siblings, each leaves his or her estate to the other, provided the spouse survives.
 As an alternative, that portion of the estate will go to the couple’s children.
 Seth dies first.
 Several years later Zoe remarries; however, she does not change her will.
 Zoe dies.
 Under the revised UPC, the second husband’s intestate share as a pretermitted spouse will apply only to property bequeathed to Zoe’s siblings, not to the property she bequeathed to her children.
 Certainly, one can see how problematic this arrangement is, especially if there is a home involved that Zoe and her second husband shared—a potentially expensive oversight.